libretro/docs/docs/guides/install-ludo.md

 Ludo's User Interface has the following functionalities:

-- Joypad driven: everything can be done through the joypad instead of the mouse
+- Gamepad driven: everything can be done through the gamepad instead of the mouse
 - TV optimized: looks nice on a wide screen
-- Joypads auto configuration when plugged
+- Controller auto configuration when plugged
 - Automatic configuration of literally everything
 - Game collection scanner for generating playlists with thumbnails
 - Video filters through simple shaders